mafrarrix/devops-for-programmers-project-77/README.md

 ```bash
    make setup
 ```
-The script will prompt you to enter your Ansible Vault password, DigitalOcean token, Datadog API key, and Datadog App key.
+The script will prompt you to enter your Ansible Vault password, Scaleway token, Datadog API key, and Datadog App key.

 Once you've provided the required information, the script will automatically generate the configuration files:
 - `ansible/ansible_vault_password.txt` with your Ansible Vault password.
-- `terraform/secrets.auto.tfvars` with your DigitalOcean token.
+- `terraform/secrets.auto.tfvars` with your Scaleway token.
 - `~/devops-for-programmers-project-77/group_vars/webservers/vault.yml` with your Datadog API key and App key securely stored.

 ## Deployed Application